Usage

 tionally with the bytes specified in content.
 Both oui and

-content should be a comma-separated list of bytes in hex for-
+content shall be a comma-separated list of bytes in hex for-

-mat. oui must be exactly 3-byte long.
+mat. oui must be exactly 3 bytes long.
 If add is specified

 then the TLV will be added.
 This is the default action.
 If